-WHO's It MAINLY DESIGNED FOR?
+WHO's It DESIGNED FOR?

-Colouring London is designed for anyone interested in finding out about and/or sharing knowledge on London's buildings.
+Colouring London is designed for anyone interested in finding out about and/or constructively sharing knowledge on London's buildings.
 This includes residents, local authorities, local planning groups, and housing and construction industry professionals involved in the design, repair, construction, conservation and management of the city's buildings.
 The platform is also designed for use in education and research, by schools, universities, policy makers and community groups, as well as by individual citizens.
 Anyone can also view, add to, and download our data from anywhere in the world.